Find out everything you need about Pond Farm Woodlands in Ugthorpe, North York Moors and whether this holiday rental is right for you.

 If you can pull yourself away from this spell-binding world of woodland and wildlife, then the closest beach is Sandsend, just six miles from the cabin.
 It is a pretty sandy beach that is especially appealing when the tide go out.
 The rock pools are full of sea life from small fish to shrimps and crabs.
 When the tide is in you can try your hand at surfing and the Whitby Surf School down the road offers lessons in the sport, as well paddle boarding.
 Fossil hunting is popular here too, yielding the odd ammonite, along with ichthyosaur (fish lizard) bones on the shales on the foreshore.
 Backing the beach is its charming fishing village that has a couple of good pubs and a coffee shop.

 Pond Farm lives up to its magical surroundings, set in lush woodland with a pond close by.
 The outdoor living is second-to-none with an open-fronted boma-style dining area and games room festooned with fairy lights, a state-of-the-art private sauna and a hot tub.
 The double-aspect sitting room opens up on to large decking that has room for luxury alfresco dining and BBQs.
-Inside, it’s all about comfort with a big C. There’s a sumptuous dining area, kitchen with a breakfast bar, and a utility room with complimentary doggie treats, organic food, towels, shampoo and conditioner, and even a shower.
+Inside, it’s all about comfort.
+There’s a sumptuous dining area, kitchen with a breakfast bar, and a utility room with complimentary doggie treats, organic food, towels, shampoo and conditioner, and even a shower.

 Ugthorpe is a small village situated on the edge of the North York Moors, eight miles west of Whitby.
 It is not on main tourist routes and has retained its tranquillity which only adds to its charms.